goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 [This page documents our plugin submission process](plugin-submission), and the stringent review that is applied to each new submission.
 Feel free to join the Discord and ask for more details if required.

+## I don't like plugin X, can you block it or delete it?

+While there are various plugins from custom repositories that do violate our rules, there is very little we can do as a project to prevent this.
+- If we were to introduce blocks or bans, they would be trivial to circumvent.
+It would be minutes of effort to do so.
+  Dalamud is open source software - everything we do is public, there is no secret code or private tools and everything can be reproduced.
+This has obvious drawbacks, but it allows anyone to inspect what code runs on their machine, and this openness has ultimately led to the ecosystem of amazing plugins and extensions we have today.
+- In our official channels, we try to avoid helping anyone that tries to make plugins that may violate our rules or ethics.
+This is not always possible, as we are not immune to deception or politics.
+- Most ready-to-use APIs offered by Dalamud itself are read-only and don't allow changing the actual state of the game.
+Plugins run on your PC like any other program and are not "sandboxed", so they have free reign to interact with the game in any way they please with their own code.
+- Limiting what plugins can do is a very difficult technical problem, and might lead to a lot of very popular plugins not being able to do what they do anymore for the limitations to be worthwhile.
+  We don't want to introduce artificial limitations that break existing plugins that have become essential to the community that uses Dalamud.

+If you have a problem with a plugin on the official repository, we recommend reading [this document](https://dalamud.dev/plugin-development/plugin-submission) to get some background on how we decide if a plugin should be on the official repo.
+If you still think that the plugin should not be there, feel free to reach out to a member of our team via Discord.

+## I like custom repo plugin X, why is it not on the official repo?

+There are various reasons for why a plugin might not be on the official repo.
+- It doesn't conform to our rules and guidelines.
+You can learn more about these [here](https://dalamud.dev/plugin-development/plugin-submission).
+- It only works in conjunction with another custom repo plugin.
+This doesn't necessarily mean that the plugin in question, or the plugin it depends on, violate our rules and guidelines.
+- The developer decided not to submit it to the official repo.
+We don't just "take" plugins and put them there, plugin developers need to go out of their way to submit their work to our repository.
+  Some may prefer to run their own infrastructure, for various reasons - a main one being that updates on the official repo may take a while to be processed, as they are code-reviewed by the plugin approval team.